Greenies Dental Dog Treats for Clean Teeth

 Which Dogs Should Use These Treats

 Medium adult dogs weighing between 25-50 pounds represent the optimal candidates for regular-sized Greenies Dental Dog Treats.
-This weight range encompasses numerous popular breeds that can benefit significantly from supplemental mechanical dental cleaning when properly supervised.
+This weight range encompasses numerous popular breeds that can benefit significantly from supplemental mechanical dental cleaning when properly supervised according to established guidelines.

 Ideal Breed Candidates: